You already know lead magnets are essential – that’s why you want to learn how to craft the perfect one.

 Original research reports can provide new industry insights that can’t be found elsewhere.
 Professionals in that market will be very interested in getting the inside scoop.

 HubSpot has many guides and reports on its website.
-One of them is a guide for people new to online marketing, promising to teach the essential building blocks.
+One of them is a guide for people looking to learn how to make money online, promising to teach the essential building blocks.

 This type of lead magnet includes resources like templates, a glossary of important terms, or step-by-step instructions and SOPs.